near/docs/docs/tutorials/contracts/cross-contract-calls.md

 And we're done!

-You can also view the details of your account & transactions by using the [Near Explorer](https://explorer.testnet.near.org/).
+You can also view the details of your account & transactions by using the [NEAR Explorer](https://explorer.testnet.near.org/).

 This is a simple example of a contract that calls another contract, but this opens up a lot of opportunities.